Datavault-UK/automate-dv/CONTRIBUTING.md

 ## Issue guidelines

 ### If it's a bug
-We've tested the package rigorously, but if you think you've found a bug please provide the following so we can fix it as quickly as possible:
+We've tested the package rigorously, but if you think you've found a bug please provide the following at a minimum (or use the issue templates) so we can fix it as quickly as possible:

 - The version of dbtvault being used (as we're still in pre-release, this can be omitted)
 - Steps to reproduce the issue